-The Indigenous Youth Employment Program is designed to support students into viable career pathways.
+The Indigenous School-based Traineeship Program is designed to support students into viable career pathways.
 Students may participate in part-time work while they’re still at school, undertake a School-based Traineeship during Year 11 and 12, or commence a post-school Traineeship or Apprenticeship when they complete Year 12.

 What CONNECT will do to support employers:

 - Identify students who are work-ready and a good fit for part-time work, school-based traineeships or apprenticeships

 - Facilitate pre-employment training as necessary, such as White card, to prepare students for the workplace